Brahmagupta: Pi

 12.40.
 The diameter and the square of the radius [each] multiplied by 3 are [respectively] the practical circumference and the area [of a circle].
 The accurate [values] are the square-roots from the squares of those two multiplied by ten.

 So Brahmagupta uses 3 as a "practical" value of π, and $\sqrt{10} \approx 3.1622\ldots$ as an "accurate" value of π, with an error less than 1%.

 Measurements and constructions

-In some of the verses before verse 40, Brahmagupta gives constructions of various figures with arbitrary sides.
+Brahmagupta gives constructions of various figures with arbitrary sides.
 He essentially manipulated right triangles to produce isosceles triangles, scalene triangles, rectangles, isosceles trapezoids, isosceles trapezoids with three equal sides, and a scalene cyclic quadrilateral.

 After giving the value of pi, he deals with the geometry of plane figures and solids, such as finding volumes and surface areas (or empty spaces dug out of solids).
 He finds the volume of rectangular prisms, pyramids, and the frustum of a square pyramid.
 He further finds the average depth of a series of pits.
 For the volume of a frustum of a pyramid, he gives the "pragmatic" value as the depth times the square of the mean of the edges of the top and bottom faces, and he gives the "superficial" volume as the depth times their mean area.